SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 when you use the protocol as a type.
 All of these limitations are the cost of the flexibility to return any type that conforms to the protocol.

+Another problem with this approach is that the shape transformations don't nest.
+The result of flipping a triangle is a value of type ``Shape``, and the ``protoFlip(_:)`` function takes an argument of some type that conforms to the ``Shape`` protocol, but a value of a protocol type doesn't conform to that protocol.
+This means code like ``protoFlip(protoFlip(smallTriange))`` that applies multiple transformations doesn't compile.

 In contrast,
 opaque types preserve the identity of the underlying type.